KiCad/kicad-source-mirror/demos/jetson-agx-thor-baseboard/README.md

 * FAN connector
 * 100 x 180 mm (3.93 x 7.09 inch) PCB outline

-The Jeston AGX Thor Baseboard has two 50-pin FFC connectors which makes it electrically compatible with a variety of camera modules and video accessories developed by Antmicro.
+The baseboard has two 50-pin FFC connectors which makes it electrically compatible with a variety of camera modules and video accessories developed by Antmicro.
 These are:

 * [GMSL Deserializer Board](https://github.com/antmicro/gmsl-deserializer)
 * [SDI-MIPI Video Converter](https://github.com/antmicro/sdi-mipi-video-converter-hw)